ericnost/EDGI/README.md

 # EDGI

-A set of Python and R scripts extending the Environmental Data and Governance Intitiative's web monitoring project - specifically, their [API](https://github.com/edgi-govdata-archiving/web-monitoring-processing) into the CDX archive of Wayback Machine snapshots.
+A set of Python, Jupyer Notebook, and R scripts extending the Environmental Data and Governance Intitiative's Environmental Enforcement Watch and web monitoring projects - including, their [API](https://github.com/edgi-govdata-archiving/web-monitoring-processing) into the CDX archive of Wayback Machine snapshots.

+## `ECHO_counter-algorithm.ipynb`

+## `ECHO_scraper.ipynb`

 ## `CTRL-F.py`